How does screen reading affect typographic choices?

 The number of colors each pixel can display (known as color depth, measured in possible colors per pixel).

-But more pixels aren’t necessarily better.
+But more pixels aren’t always better.
 At the high end, all reading is constrained by the physiology of the human eye.
 The eye’s limit of perceivable detail is usually estimated to be 1–2 arcminutes.
-(An arcminute is 1/60th of an angular degree in the field of vision.)
-Pixels smaller than one arcminute are therefore superfluous, because we can’t see such small details.
+(An

 Because this limit is an angular measure, perceivable detail varies in direct proportion to reading distance.
-For instance, my desktop monitor is about 24″ away from my eyes, which means I can see about 143 dots per inch.
-But on a tablet or phone held at 12″, I can see twice that resolution—about 286 dots per inch (which becomes four times as many pixels per unit of area).
+For instance, my desktop monitor is about 24″ away, which means I can see about 143 dots per inch.
+But on a tablet or phone held at 12″, I can see twice that, or 286 dots per inch (which becomes four times as many pixels per unit of area).

 For the first 20 years of digital typography, computer screens barely improved.
 They were stuck—yuck—in the range of 75 dots per inch.
 During that time, companies like Apple, Microsoft, and Adobe developed technologies that were meant to make digital fonts look better on screen.
 During the desktop-publishing era of the late ’80s, the big jump was from bitmap fonts (which only look good at one certain size) to outline fonts (which can be scaled to any size).
 Still, screen typography was mostly an afterthought.